Tharunmoonwalker/django-app/README.md

-# E-Commerce Web Application README
+# NeuTech - An E-commerce web application

 ## Table of Contents